ryuheechul/astro-example-multiple-frameworks/README.md

 But I made to few changes to prove some concepts:

 1. multiple framework components are nested to each other to see if that works
-2. add stro counter
+2. add Astro counter
+3. add Lit counter
+4. add prettier and eslint
-3. pass function from both astro to svelte and svelte to svelte
+5. pass function from both Astro to Svelte and Svelte to Svelte

-regarding `3.`:
+Regarding `5.`:
 - svelte to svelte works
 - but not astro to svelte [as the documentation already warned]